al11588/AsanaDeveloperAdvocateAssignment/README.md

 The [Asana] API allows for a caller to post a "thanks" message to a user in the system.

+## Prerequisites:

+Before you begin this guide, you need the following:

 | Field         |                               Description                              |
 |:---------------|:----------------------------------------------------------------------:|
 | **id**            |  **Example:**`"6789"` Allows the caller to have their own unique ID.      |